BDC Hamburger Icon

 Open row

 Firing someone is never easy.
 Even when you know they’ve got to go, there’s always a chance the episode may turn sour.
-An ideal termination is like a no-fault divorce: Both parties simply agree things are over and walk away.
+An ideal termination is one in which both parties simply agree things are over and walk away.
+However, in many cases, breaking it off with an employee isn’t a straightforward, clean departure.

-However, as with a divorce, there may be times when breaking it off with an employee isn’t a straightforward, clean departure.
-It’s crucial to handle an employee termination with great care to ensure your business maintains a strong reputation within the community and to protect your organization from possible legal action stemming from wrongful termination accusations.
+It’s crucial to handle an employee termination with great care to ensure your business maintains a strong reputation within the community.
+You also need to protect your organization from possible legal action stemming from wrongful termination accusations.
+We’ll share six indications it’s time to let an employee go and explain how to terminate an employee ethically, legally and thoughtfully.

 Signs it’s time to fire an employee